 - It has selectorized weight stacks.
 This feature is indispensable in physical therapy or personal training settings because it allows for rapid weight change when time is limited for the session.

 - It has a counterbalanced Smith machine.
 This makes the starting weight 0 lbs.
 This is essential if you’re using it to train individuals who are too weak to lift a 45 lb bar.
 In contrast, non-counterbalanced Smith bars start at 45 lbs.

 - The average hotel gym and corporate gym are relatively small and have limited equipment.
-The G12 provides a commercial-warrantied all-in-one gym solution that will add a ton of exercise variety in a compact footprint.
+The G12 provides a well-built all-in-one gym solution that will add a ton of exercise variety in a compact footprint.

-- The users will actually be able to get an intense and heavy training session in.
-If you’ve been in many hotel or office gyms, you’ll know how poorly equipped they are for people who actually want to do an effective resistance training workout.
+- The users will be able to get an intense and heavy training session in.
+If you’ve been in many hotel or office gyms, you’ll know how poorly equipped they are for people who want to do an effective resistance training workout.

 - The selectorized weight stacks are perfect for hotel and corporate gyms.
 It keeps the gym area cleaner and more organized because the users don’t have to load plates on and off the pulley system.
 This is important because these gyms usually aren’t staffed.
 Anything that keeps the training area less cluttered for other users is a win for these types of gyms.

 The Force USA G12 is also a practical gym solution for fire departments, police departments and military bases.
 Here’s why:

 - The G12 has a robust frame that can withstand regular daily use from multiple people in a commercial setting.
 Force USA stands behind it with a lifetime structural warranty.